jgaeddert/liquid-dsp/examples/README.md

     offsets.

  * `asgramcf_example.c`:
-    ASCII spectrogram example.
+    ASCII spectrogram example for complex inputs.
 This example demonstrates the functionality of the ASCII spectrogram.
-A sweeping complex sinusoid is generated and the resulting frequency response is printed to the screen.
+A sweeping complex sinusoid is generated and the resulting spectral periodogram is printed to the screen.

+ * `asgramf_example.c`:
+    ASCII spectrogram example for real-valued input.
+This example demonstrates the functionality of the ASCII spectrogram for real-valued input siganls.
+    A cosine signal with time-varying frequency is generated and the resulting spectral periodogram is printed to the screen.
+Because the time signal has no complex component, its spectrum is symmetric.

  * `autocorr_cccf_example.c`:
     This example demonstrates the autocorr (auto-correlation) object